-CLIMATE AND BIODIVERSITY PLAN \$257K budget with a proposed \$420K increase
+CLIMATE AND BIODIVERSITY PLAN \$420,000 expenditure increase

 The first Climate Action Plan was developed in 2019-2020 and is currently in its third year of delivery.
-During the 2021-2031 Ten Year Plan process, Council asked officers to consider both what was achievable within the budget provided and what additional funding could be required in year one.
-The next iteration of what is now referred to as the Climate and Biodiversity Plan is currently under development and community engagement is underway at the same time as consultation on this Annual Plan (visit letstalk.gldc.govt.nz to see the draft Climate and Biodiversity Plan to find out more and have your say).
-That draft plan proposed 71 actions for delivery between 2022 and 2025 (46 of which have been proposed for delivery in 2022-2023), which have been prioritised from over 500 possible actions put forward by the Climate Reference Group and other key stakeholders.
+During the 2021-2031 Ten Year Plan preparation process, Council asked officers to consider both what was achievable within the budget provided and what additional funding could be required in year one.
+Community engagement on the next iteration of what is now referred to as the Climate and Biodiversity Plan occurred at the same time as consultation on this Annual Plan.
+That draft Climate and Biodiversity Plan proposed 71 actions for delivery between 2022 and 2025 (46 of which have been proposed for delivery in 2022-2023), which have been prioritised from over 500 possible actions put forward by the Climate Reference Group and other key stakeholders.
 This draft, although yet to be confirmed and approved by Council, has been used as a basis to potentially revisit the budget requirement for the 2022-2023 Annual Plan.